-USA Softball's management considers various factors in estimating its allowance for doubtful accounts, including the length of time from the initial billing of the customer, the payment history of the customer, the customer's financial status, and USA Softball's overall collection history.
-USA Softball recognized bad debt expense (recoveries) of \$2,500 and \$0 in 2022 and 2021, respectively, and there is no allowance for doubtful accounts as of December 31, 2022 and 2021.
+USA Softball's management considers various factors in estimating its expected credit losses, including the length of time from the initial billing of the customer, the payment history of the customer, the customer's financial status, and USA Softball's overall collection history.
+Amounts considered to be uncollectible are charged to operations when that determination is made.
+USA Softball recognized bad debt expense of \$0 and \$2,500 in 2023 and 2022, respectively, and there is no allowance for expected credit losses as of December 31, 2023 and 2022.